British Army during the French Revolutionary and Napoleonic Wars: Holland 1799

 As part of the War of the Second Coalition, a joint Anglo-Russian force invaded the Netherlands.
-Although the British troops captured the Dutch fleet, but after the defeat at Castricum, the expedition was a failure and the British commander in chief, the Duke of York negotiated a capitulation which allowed the British to sail away unmolested.
+Although the British troops captured the Dutch fleet, but after the defeat at the Battle of Castricum, the expedition was a failure and the British commander in chief, the Duke of York negotiated a capitulation which allowed the British to sail away unmolested.

 Egypt

+The Battle of Alexandria by Philip James de Loutherbourg.
+Abercromby's victory over the French at the Battle of Alexandria, resulted in the end of France's military presence in Egypt.

 In 1798, Napoleon Bonaparte had invaded Egypt, as a stepping stone to India, which was the source of much of Britain's trade and wealth.
 He was stranded there when Vice Admiral Nelson destroyed the French fleet at the Battle of the Nile.

-The Battle of Alexandria by Philip James de Loutherbourg.
-Abercromby's victory over the French at the Battle of Alexandria, resulted in the end of Napoleon's military presence in Egypt.

 In alliance with the Ottoman Empire, Britain mounted an expedition to expel the French from Egypt.
 After careful preparations and rehearsals in Turkish anchorages, a British force under Sir Ralph Abercromby made a successful opposed landing at the Battle of Abukir (1801).
 Abercromby was mortally wounded at the Battle of Alexandria, where the British troops demonstrated the effectiveness of their musketry, improved discipline and growing experience.
 The French capitulated and were evacuated from Egypt in British ships.